brestows/awesome-metalgamer/README.rst

     │   └── widgets.lua
     └── rc.lua

-You have to install the luafilesystem.
+You have to install the luafilesystem, because the `run_once` function I use is completly written in Lua.

 On Archlinux: